Fireworks and Darkness

 Fireworks and Darkness is a 2002 young adult novel by Natalie Jane Prior.
 It follows the story of Simeon Runciman who is a firework maker and former dark magician who is caught up in murder and magic when his enemy reappears.
 It is followed by a companion book entitled Star Locket which was published in 2006.

 Background

 Fireworks and Darkness was first published in Australia on 1 May 2002 by Angus & Robertson in trade paperback format.
 In 2006 it was re-released in mass market paperback format.
 Fireworks and Darkness won the 2003 Davitt Award for best young-adult novel and was a short-list nominee for the 2002 Aurealis Award for best young-adult novel but lost to The Hand of Glory by Sophie Masson.

 Synopsis

-It follows the story of Simeon Runciman, who is a firework maker and former dark magician who is caught up in murder and magic when his enemy reappears.
+Set in Ostermark, an analogue of 18th and 19th century Vienna, the book follows the story of Casimir, son of Simeon Runciman, a political activist and firework maker.
+Magic exists and is known in Ostermark, but is heavily restricted or outright forbidden.

+Magic in the world of Ostermark is an unnatural and risky practice that involves manipulating causality to alter events in ways that suit the magician, but which always have a price.
+During the opening events of the novel, Casimir falls from a scaffolding to his death, but is saved by Simeon’s magic, who reveals himself to be a former magician in the process; it is revealed that in order to save Casimir’s life, another young boy somewhere in the world simultaneously died to preserve balance.

+Casimir’s peaceful life is upended when his father vanishes following this event and an old rival of Simeon’s determined to destroy him arrives in the city.
+In searching for his father and trying to clear his name, Casimir becomes embroiled in a political conspiracy involving Ostermark’s ruling royal family, who accuse him of not just being a magician but being involved in his father’s anarchist political activities.